 Phillip E. Johnson, known as the “Godfather of intelligent design,” passed away on November 2.
-Johnson, a law professor at University of California, Berkeley and author of Darwin on Trial, was instrumental in establishing Biola University’s Torrey Honors Institute.
+Johnson, a law professor at University of California, Berkeley and author of Darwin on Trial, was instrumental in establishing Biola University’s Torrey Honors College.

-“Echoes of Phillip Johnson's influence will long resound at Biola University, especially through our Torrey Honors Institute and in the lives of so many who were the beneficiaries of his graciously shared intellect, wisdom and virtue,” said Biola President Barry H. Corey.
+“Echoes of Phillip Johnson's influence will long resound at Biola University, especially through our Torrey Honors College and in the lives of so many who were the beneficiaries of his graciously shared intellect, wisdom and virtue,” said Biola President Barry H. Corey.
 “He is owed an inestimable debt for the rigor and significance of his scholarly contributions, illuminating the way for generations of thoughtful Christians.”